 The Remuneration Committee comprises of four members of the Corporation.
 The Committee meets at least once per academic year and operates in accordance with written terms of reference approved by the Corporation.
+In 2021/22 the Committee met twice.
 Its purpose is to advise the Corporation on the remuneration of senior post holders, including the Chief Executive Principal, the Deputy Chief Executive, Deputy Principal Finance & Resources and the Clerk to the Corporation as well as reviewing their performance.
 The Committee's policy on the remuneration of senior post holders within the remit of the Remuneration Committee, inclusive of detail on the income derived from external activities, is publicly available via the College website.

-Details of remuneration for the year ended 31 July 2021 are set out in Note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2022 are set out in Note 7 to the financial statements.